nualagr/readnreviewed/README.md

 ### Heroku Server Request Interrupted Error

 During development the app was tested regularly on Heroku.
-A Server Request Interrupted Error occurred intermittently, usually when the user tried to upvote another user's review.
+A Server Request Interrupted Error occurred intermittently, usually when the user tried to upvote another user's review or when bookmarking a book and saving it to the logged-in user's Wish List.
 Although the page would not load and the error was logged, when the page was refreshed, the review had successfully been upvoted.

 ![alt text](documentation/readme-images/heroku-server-request-interrupted-error.png "Screenshot of Heroku Logs showing the Server Request Interrupted Error.")
 <br>

+The H18 error indicated that the HTTP request had been interrupted by a closed socket before the router had received the HTTP response from the app's web process.
+Changing the return value of the upvote_review() and mark() functions from rendering the view_book.html template to a redirect to the https_url_for view_book.html succeeded in eliminating the error.

 ##### back to [top](#table-of-contents)
 ---